Northwest Railway Museum: Gasoline-Mechanical locomotives

-Coaches
+Passenger cars

-The Northwest Railway Museum maintains 17 passenger coaches of various time periods, manufactured between 1881 and 1952.
+The Northwest Railway Museum maintains 18 passenger cars of various time periods, manufactured between 1881 and 1998.
 Most of these cars were built by either Barney and Smith, the St. Louis Car Company, or Pullman.
-Some of the Spokane, Portland, and Seattle Railway coaches operate with one or both of the museum's 2 RS-4-TCs and/or Northern Pacific 924 for use on the Snoqualmie Valley Railroad.
+Several of the passenger cars operate with one of the museum's 2 RS4-TCs and/or Northern Pacific 924 for excursion service on the Snoqualmie Valley Railroad.

-Freight cars, industrial, and maintenance of way
+Freight, industrial, and maintenance of way equipment

-The museum owns a total of 39 other railway equipment artifacts in various forms, previously operating for a wide variety of railroads.
+The museum owns a total of 39 other railway equipment artifacts in various forms, previously operating for a wide variety of Northwest railroads.
+While not included as historic equipment, there are also various pieces of equipment used to maintain the railway, some of which dates as far back as the 1950s.